Smofies/Smofies/README.md

 - 👋 Hi, I’m @Smofies
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning cyber security
+- 📚 I’m currently studying cyber security
+- 🔎 Looking to further my understanding of coding languages

 <!---
 Smofies/Smofies is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.